shaawheen/Security-and-Privacy-2024-Coherent-Trojan-Paper/results/Availability/000_Intermitent_jul_23/README.md

 ## Results
 - The system does not crash, only slows down.
 - Almost 1:1 relation between performance degradation and the size of the delay.
 See `results.xlsx`
-- The linux, for big delays, is throwing "Quality of service" errors (i.e., the CPU is stalled), but the application keeps executing.
+- The linux, for big delays, is throwing warning from the RCU’s CPU Stall Detector, but the application keeps executing.
 See `output_linux.txt`